Concrete Compass: Offsite concrete construction

 - The precast concrete sector reports annually via Sustainability Matters and the sector is also part of the Concrete Industry Sustainable Construction Strategy, that also reports performance annually.
-There are also recent articles in Construction News supplement from British Precast: March 2019 that show progress on the Precast Sustainability Charter Scheme and carbon reduction targets and the sustainability benefits of precast concrete.
+There are also articles in Construction News supplement that show progress on the Precast Sustainability Charter Scheme and carbon reduction targets and the sustainability benefits of precast concrete.

 Codes and Standards